mdclyburn/pus/README.md

 ## Prerequisites

-In order to use PUS, you'll need only a Makefile (likely with some sort of rule to create a gzipped tarball).
-PUS does not make the archive for you.
+In order to use PUS, you'll need Perl 5 installed on your system.
+PUS also requires that the archives that it works with include a Makefile.
+When PUS tests archives by extracting them to a new directory and running `make`.

 ## Subcommands